Is Bournville vegan?

 Is it vegan?

-Yes, Bournville is indeed vegan!
 It has a minimum 36% content of cocoa solids, and the rest is made up of other plant-based ingredients including cocoa butter, emulsifiers and sugar.
-Unlike other dark chocolate brands, such as After Eights, Bournville does not include the use of butterfat to stop chocolate blooming, making it perfectly fine for vegans.
-It is also Peta-approved as a way of helping any chocolate cravings.
+Unlike other dark chocolate brands, such as After Eights, Bournville does not include the use of butterfat to stop chocolate blooming, making it perfectly fine for vegans until now.
+It was even Peta-approved as a way of helping any chocolate cravings which makes the blow even bigger!

 Got any more questions for us?
 Let us know in the comments and we’ll hunt down the answers!